Jmtechh/Troubleshooting-Word/README.md

 <h2>Program walk-through:</h2>

 Before troubleshooting Word it's a best practice to open Word in safe mode so that you can isolate any potential applications preventing Word from running correctly.
-You can do this by searching safe fomee in the search bar in the bottom left corner.
+You can do this by searching safe mode in the search bar in the bottom left corner.

 <img src="https://i.imgur.com/atEjkQW.png" width="80%" alt="Disk Sanitization Steps"/>